eliotstock/stake/README.md

     1. Try to SSH in on the new IP.
 Then confirm it's changed with `ip a`.
 1. Tighten up ssh
     1. `sudo nano /etc/ssh/sshd_config`
     1. Change the ssh port from the default.
 Uncomment the `Port` line.
-Pick a memorable port number/make a note of it.
+Pick a memorable port number and make a note of it.
     1. Only allow ssh'ing in using a key from now on.
 Set `PasswordAuthentication no`.
     1. Also change `systemd` which may be the one listening on port 22 because it's "socket activated".
     1. `sudo mkdir /etc/systemd/system/ssh.socket.d`